bojanpc/bojanpc/README.md

 ### Hi there 👋

-I am Bojan and GitHub this is my profile.
+I am Bojan, software developer that have a decade active work and profile on GitHub.

-Here are some ideas to get you started:
+Here are some introduction about me.

-- 🔭 I’m currently working on private Magento Commerce Projects
+- 🔭 I’m currently working on private b2b Magento Commerce Projects
-- 🌱 I’m currently learning latest and greatest.
+- 🌱 I’m currently learning how to share my knowledge
 - 👯 I’m looking to collaborate on Magento Projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with clients management.
-- 💬 Ask me about ...
+-
 - 📫 How to reach me: ...
+- ... skype: bojanpc
 - ...
-Please use github@bointsoft.com to get immediate in touch.
+You know bojanpc@gmail.com could be lucky chance.
 - ...
-You know its going to bojan@bointsoft.com with
-- ... few additional cosmetic filters on our google mail
+- 💬 Ask me about how to get rid of rabbit holes.
-- 😄 Pronouns: ...
+- 😄 Pronouns: math
+-   formula that calculate developers efficiency
+-   today everybody are developers with 10years experience you need to choose from big ""competition"" that is real stress each day to get ideas done correctly or things back in normal.
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: yes please ...
 - ...
-This is acctualy my first public open source commit **because** never `README.md` (this file 😄 )
+This is acctualy my first public open source commit **because** never `README.md` (this file 😄 ) developer pit fail.